-Wife, Mother, Quilter, Historian,
+Wife, Mother, Quilter, Historian, Griot, Researcher

 Strother in Edgefield, South Carolina.

-She was one of Milton's fifthteen children.
+She was one of Milton's 17 children by 2 wives.

 With Martha Pixley, Milton Stother had 11 of the children,

-nine of them were born before 1900.
+9 of them were born before 1900.

-In 1929, when Martha died, he married Mary Eva McDaniel
+In 1929, when Martha died,

 Viola, Serena, Benjamin, William (Lammy) Strother.

 Serena spent her formative years in Edgefield, SC, visiting her grandpartents Nora & William McDaniel in McCormick, SC.
 She went by bus to Philadelphia, PA and lived with Mr. Gavazie & Mrs. Sarah (Greene) Quatlebaum (her sister), shown below.

 She graduated from Liberty High School in Williamson, WV.